Schoonover Center 319

-The School of Media Arts and Studies offers several major sequence tracks leading to the bachelor's degree.
+The School of Media Arts and Studies (MDIA) offers several major sequence tracks leading to the bachelor's degree.
 The program is a professional degree program designed to prepare students for careers in all aspects of media.

 First year students are admitted to the Bachelor of Science in Communication program.
 Upon completion of the freshman foundation, students choose an emphasis area: Media and Social Change, Games and Animation, Music Production and Recording Industry, Screenwriting and Producing, or Integrated Media.

 Many students prefer study which combines academic breadth and career flexibility.
 This is provided by the Media Studies sequence.
 The sequence also provides a background for those going into entertainment law, political communications, or graduate study.
 In this program, students can tailor course requirements to match their own interests and talents.

 The classroom and laboratory experiences of students are augmented by a variety of practical experiences, including work with the School's student production unit--AVW Productions (AVW) and the All-Campus Radio Network (ACRN).
 Additionally, experiences with the Public Broadcasting Services of Ohio University Center for Public Media are also available.
 The Center owns and operates three stations: WOUB-AM, WOUB-FM, and WOUB-TV.
 Credit for both types of experiences is available.

 See a complete list of MDIA-related student organizations at mediaschool.ohio.edu/organizations.